Best ring lights 2020: We tested Emart, Whellen, Kodak and more

 From the outset, the Emart ring light is extremely easy to use.
 The light itself simply screws into the tripod, which in turn has three collapsible sections to reach its minimum and maximum heights.
 The base upon which the light sits can turn 360 degrees around and 180 degrees up or down, which ensures you get the perfect angle to decrease shadows when taking a photo or lighting yourself during virtual meetings.

-While the setup is fairly large (the tripod can expand up to 50 inches in height), you can collapse the tripod to its shortest height (19 inches) to set it on your desktop behind your computer.
-The 19-inch height gave the Emart major bonus points, as it was the only ring light we tested that peeked above laptop height even at its lowest setting.
-That means you can still use it straight on, as opposed to the
+While the setup is fairly large (the tripod can expand up to 50 inches in height), you can collapse the tripod to its shortest height (19 inches) to set it on your desktop behind yo